Academic Leaders Start Here

 The four-session, year-long program includes:

-- exploration of legislative and public policy issues critical to pharmaceutical and higher education;
+- exploration of critical issues related to pharmacy and higher education

-- team project concerning current issues in academic pharmacy;
+- team project concerning current issues in pharmacy education

 A Sound Investment

 Institutions who nominate a member of their faculty to participate in the Academic Leadership Fellows Program take an important step in developing a promising leader who will be prepared to make significant contributions to:

 - higher education